Note: The author is a British bilingual entrepreneur who has lived and studied in Germany, and draws on insights from native German connections.

 “Such strict career paths can focus young people on a clear direction, but leaves little room for those who don’t know what they want to do or where their talents can be best applied.
 Although the country is getting better, and it is now possible for students with high academic achievement at the Realschule to switch to a Gymnasium on graduation.
 This flexibility is important when considering how a German-style model might work best in the UK.”

-Given that 83% of all starts in 2020 were in four subject areas: Business, Administration and Law; Health, Public Services and Care; Engineering and Manufacturing Technologies and Retail & Commercial Enterprise, it appears that UK apprenticeships are already working hard at developing future talent for some of our leading industries.
-There are even specialist recruiters such as White Hat hunting for “start-up talent” at apprentice level – a recruitment sector which appears non-existent in Germany.
+In the UK, 83% of all starts in 2020 were in four subject areas: Business, Administration and Law; Health, Public Services & Care; Engineering & Manufacturing Technologies, and Retail & Commercial Enterprise – some of Britain’s leading industries.
+But there are also innovative companies, such as White Hat based in London, who hunt for “start-up talent” at apprentice level – a recruitment sector that is non-existent in Germany.

-With all this in mind, we would be better off with a lighter touch when it comes to regulation.
-This both challenges and encourages employers to create new programmes that align with current and future market demand, instead of being restrained by regulations, providing more opportunity to nurture entrepreneurial skills and thinking while on programme.
+A lighter touch when it comes to UK regulation clearly challenges and encourages employers to create new programmes that align with current and future market demand, providing more opportunity to nurture entrepreneurial skills and thinking while on programme.
+This is clearly not as easily attainable in the German model.

-Exactly how you can implement these competences effectively in your programme depends on the apprenticeship standard, learning objectives and role.
+Exactly how you can implement these competences effectively in a bespoke apprenticeship programme depends on the standard chosen, and the target job role.
 But, you should consider the important characteristics that an individual will need in order to perform entrepreneurial functions for your organisation most effectively.

 Some examples of entrepreneurial competences: